Morketh/sort-PhotorecRecoveredFiles/readme.md

 Photorec does a great job when recovering deleted files.
 But the result is a huge, unsorted, unnamed amount of files.
 Especially for external hard drives serving as backup of all the personal data, sortig them is an endless job.

-This program helps you sorting your files.
+This program helps you sort your files.
 First of all, the **files are copied to own folders for each file type**.
 Second, **jpgs are distinguished by the year** when they have been taken **and by the event**.
-We thereby define an event as a time span during them photos are taken.
+We thereby define an event as a time span during the time photos are taken.
 It has a delta of 4 days without a photo to another event.
 If no date from the past can be detected, these jpgs are put into one folder to be sorted manually.

 ## Usage